pwnd-root/jekyll-theme-chirpy/_posts/2020-07-23-enterprise-hackthebox.md

 ### Root Access
 With the previous findings and the open port 32812 running the vulnerable service, the following python script was written to spawn a root shell, by exploiting the buffer overflow on *lcars*.
+Source code[^footnote]

 ```python
 #!/usr/bin/env python2